A History of Bas Clas

 After that first reunion, Bas Clas performed several more times in Lafayette.
 Since 2008, the band has played annually and rekindled its desire to make music.
 In August, 2011, Bas Clas entered Dockside Studios and spent a week with engineer David Farrell.
-Joined once again by Dickie Landry on sax and Eric Adcock on B-3, along with special guests Roddie Romero, David Greely, Mitch Reed, Christine Balfa, Mike Picou and Leslie Smith, the songs on Big Oak Tree represent the best work the band has ever done.
+Joined once again by Dickie Landry on sax and Eric Adcock on B-3, along with special guests Roddie Romero, David Greely, Mitch Reed, Christine Balfa, Mike Picou and Leslie Smith, the songs on Big Oak Tree represent the best work the band has ever done and the disc was a nominee for Best Rock Album for the 2012 OffBeat Magazine Music Awards.
 The 7 song CD was released in Spring 2012, and the band performed at Festival International.
-The saga continues...